On the Use of Neural Networks for Energy Reconstruction in High-granularity Calorimeters: Using Timing Information with Graph Neural Networks (GNN)

 \section{Using Timing Information with Graph Neural Networks (GNN)}

 Graph Neural Networks (GNNs) can cope with irregular detector geometries which make them potential candidates for use in a full-size collider based experiment.
 Further, GNNs allow for the assignment of an arbitrary number of properties to a cell, thereby allowing us to easily incorporate multi-readout and timing information.
-We chose a GNN with edge convolution, like Dynamic Graph CNN~\cite{Wang3326362} to investigate the impact of precise timing for energy reconstruction.
+We chose Dynamic Graph CNN~\cite{Wang3326362} to investigate the impact of precise timing for energy reconstruction.The configuration includes four EdgeConv blocks with two-layer MLP ([64,64], [96,96], [128,128], [256,256]) and k-NN parameter set to 10.
+We use the same training parameters and samples as described for the CNN training.
 We studied the GNN performance on the same Cu/Si setup described above.

+We feed into the GNN a series of cell energy readouts having increasing integration times.
+In this way, the series of cell energies represent cumulative effects of time rather than distinct time bins.
+The energy is accumulated up to a final 10 ns integration interval, and we leave the number of time slices as a variable to study the impact of timing precision.
+We record the time of any simulated energy deposition as $t = t_{\rm G4} - z/c$ where $t_{\rm G4}$ is the time when the energy is deposited as reported by GEANT4 and $z/c$ is the travel time of light in vacuum to cover the longitudinal depth.
 Single pion and electron event energy distributions in space for various integration times\footnote{We denote the duration of the window of time a signal may be collected and observed as the integration time.} are shown respectively in Figures~\ref{fig:ShowerTimePi} and~\ref{fig:ShowerTimeEl}.

 Each subfigure gives a representation of the spatial distribution of energy at some integration time; the $y$-axis represents the radial distance from the shower axis and the $x$-axis represents the longitudinal depth of the shower.
 We chose this form of visualization to draw attention to the development of the radial extent of showers at different time scales.

-Unlike hadron showers, the electron initiated energy depositions take place promptly without much structure; low energy photons form the energy deposits found deep or transversely far from the shower axis in the calorimeter.
+Unlike hadronic showers, the electron initiated energy depositions take place promptly without much structure; low energy photons form the energy deposits found deep or transversely far from the shower axis in the calorimeter.
 Roughly speaking, by going from long to short integration times, we effectively transversely segment this calorimeter.
 This segmentation supplies important information since the time scales of some hadronic processes are much longer than the EM processes.

 Figure~\ref{fig:GNNperf} illustrates the effect of increasingly better timing measurement on energy resolution.
 Each data point (solid and open circles) includes several time slices.
 While the signal is integrated for 10 ns for all data points, the precision with which timing intervals are known is plotted on the horizontal axis.
 For example, the timing precision of 0.5 ns includes time intervals (0-0.5 ns), (0, 4 ns), (0, 1 ns) and (0, 0.5 ns) and plotted at 0.5 ns.
 As shorter time slices are included, the energy resolution improved somewhat for the two cases (30 and 100 GeV pions) we analyzed.
 We posit that information inherent in short time slices, possibly due to low energy protons, contribute additional information to the network.
 Essentially, protons in shorter time scales seem to stand in for neutrons in longer time scales for enhanced energy measurement.